Hip Hop Hooray: Media usage

 "Hip Hop Hooray" is featured as a playable track in the video game Rayman Raving Rabbids.
+In September 2017, the song was featured as one of the soundtracks of 2K's video game series, NBA 2K18.

 Rita Wilson, actor, singer, and wife of another A-List entertainer, Tom Hanks, while in Australia, recovering from a bout with COVID-19, submitted a social media clip of herself performing the song.
-She later collaborated with members of Naughty By Nature to produce a remix of the song that posted on Youtube, to support a campaign, "Musicares COVID-19 Relief Fund."
+She later collaborated with members of Naughty By Nature to produce a remix of the song that posted on YouTube, to support a campaign, "MusiCares COVID-19 Relief Fund".

 The song is played in the Simpsons episode "The Burns and The Bees", in which the basketball team's gorilla mascot costume is shot after making a basket.

 The song had been used by the New York Yankees when they score a home run in Yankee Stadium.
 The New Jersey Devils also use the song when they win a home game at the Prudential Center.